HYLAS-2 Commercial Satellite, United Kingdom

 The satellite design offers potential solutions for data and voice using small earth stations specifically in Northern and Southern Africa, Eastern Europe and the Middle East.

-The satellite has been derived from its predecessor, HYLAS-1, which is a geostationary communication satellite developed by EADS Astrium.
-HYLAS-1 is planned for launch in the second quarter of 2010 and will be the first super-fast broadband satellite launched in Europe.
+The satellite was derived from its predecessor, HYLAS-1, which is a geostationary communication satellite developed by EADS Astrium.
+HYLAS-1 was launched in November 2010 and was the first super-fast broadband satellite launched in Europe.

 HYLAS-2 has the capacity to serve around one million broadband customers.
-The satellite will provide 8,280MHz of bandwidth, whereas its predecessor HYLAS-1 can offer only 3,000MHz.
-It will triple the bandwidth capacity upon entering into commercial service following its launch and in-orbit testing.
-The HYLAS-2 will be able to provide Avanti's customers with more capacity when HYLAS-1 reaches its full bandwidth consumption.
+The satellite provides 8,280MHz of bandwidth, whereas its predecessor HYLAS-1 offers only 3,000MHz.
+The HYLAS-2 is able to provide Avanti’s customers with more capacity when HYLAS-1 reaches its full bandwidth consumption.

 HYLAS-2 satellite communication